SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model

 \section{Discussion}

-The series of experiments conducted in this study showcases the key features of SinkSAM: (1) an automatic refinement of closed depressions via pixel-level RGB image segmentation; (2) prompting by closed depressions using digital elevation data; (3) an integration of monocular depth in sinkhole segmentation; and (4) fine-tuning of SAM using a high-resolution and well-established sinkhole database.
-These findings underscore SinkSAM's potential to address the limitations of previous sinkhole segmentation methods.
+The series of experiments conducted here highlight three key features of the self-supervised SinkSAM-Net framework: (1) automatic refinement of closed depressions via pixel-level RGB image segmentation; (2) integration of monocular depth for enhanced sinkhole segmentation; and (3) knowledge transfer from the heavy, parameter-rich SAM model into a lightweight, end-to-end, prompt-free semantic segmentation architecture.
+This architecture incorporates an EfficientNetV2-based U-Net with a low parameter count and minimal computational requirements, thereby enhancing the practical applicability of the framework.